Build a Homelab server using an old laptop

 PercentageAction=30

-# Critical power action (shutdown)
+# Action when critical power (shutdown)

 CriticalPowerAction=PowerOff